-My talk, entitled “Why and How to Collect Civil War Timepieces, with Illustrative Examples,” will be oriented to non-horological audiences whose primary interest is in Civil War history and artifacts.
+My talk, entitled “Why and How to Collect Civil War Timepieces, with Illustrative Examples,” was oriented to non-horological audiences whose primary interest is in Civil War history and artifacts.
 I reviewed the role and prevalence of personal watches in Civil War armies, and the kinds and characteristics of watches carried by Civil War combatants.
 The latter part of the talk focused on watches from my personal collection, their original owners, the units with which they served, and the battles in which they fought.
 The watches were on display during and after my presentation.
 After the talk, I discussed watches that were brought by members of the audience with their owners.

 The Carnegie Library of Carnegie PA is a majestic structure set on top of a prominent hill.
 The building houses the Civil War Room, where the Captain Thomas Espy Post #153 of the Grand Army of the Republic met for several decades after the Civil War.
 Home to one of the last active GAR posts in the country, the room was sealed for the better part of a century after its last veteran died in 1937.
 Today the room and its contents of original flags, books, prints, relics, and rare Lincoln photographs are spectacularly preserved, and are open to the public (please see their schedule for guided viewings).